Yukiyukiyeah/WizardOfOzStudy/README.md

 $ node chat-server.js
 ```

 and the sever is running at port 1337.
+You could enter `localhost:1337/public/index.html` to visit the website.

 Open Visualgo.html in separate windows，enter 'Chat' and enter your name, then you can start playing the user or the wizard.

-You could see the usage log here: http://localhost:1337/status
+If you want to visit the server from another computer, make sure they are in the same local area network.
+Find your local ip by enter`ifconfig`in terminal.

+Then, enter the `[server ip]:1337` in your browser and visit the website.